orb-lang/espalier/doc/md/espalier/grammar.md

   for id, meta in pairs(metas) do
     if id ~= "__DEFAULT" then
       if type(meta) == "table" then
+        -- #todo is this actually necessary now?
+        -- if all Node children are created with Node:inherit than -- it isn't.
         if not meta["__tostring"] then
           meta["__tostring"] = Node.toString
         end